wenwenkong/ISLR2_lab_exercise/README.md

 ## Specifics of this repo

+1. `lab`
-`lab` - each chapter from chapters 2 to 13 in ISLR2 comes with a R lab section.
+Each chapter from chapters 2 to 13 in ISLR2 comes with a R lab section.
 The raw lab files were provided on the ISLR2 website.
 I added a few comments here and there when I was following the labs.

+2. `exercise`
-`exercise` - each chapter from chapters 2 to 13 includes an exercise section, which is grouped into two parts: conceptual exercise and applied exercise.
+Each chapter from chapters 2 to 13 includes an exercise section, which is grouped into two parts: conceptual exercise and applied exercise.
 Files in this `exercise` folder are my solutions to the applied exercise, with solutions to each chapter saved in separate files.
 All current solutions are provided in R. I hope to provide python solutions as well at a later point.

+3. `data`
-`data` - all data files needed for lab and exercise.
+All data files needed for lab and exercise.
 These data files were downloaded from ISLR2.